 CHARLES C THOMAS • PUBLISHER, LTD. Springfield • Illinois • U.S.A.
+Published and Distributed Throughout the World by

 CHARLES C THOMAS • PUBLISHER, LTD. 2600 South First Street Springfield, Illinois 62704

 This book is protected by copyright.
 No part of it may be reproduced in any manner without written permission from the publisher.
 All rights reserved.